Onyx-Protocol/Onyx/docs/protocol/specifications/chainkd.md

 **Output:** `xprv`, a root extended private key.

 1. Compute 64-byte string `xprv = HMAC-SHA512(key: "Root", data: seed)`.
-2. Prune the `xprv` to produce a valid scalar:
+2. Prune the first 32 bytes of `xprv` to produce a valid scalar:
     1. the lowest 3 bits of the first byte are cleared,
     2. the highest bit of the last byte is cleared,
-    3. the second highest bit of the 32nd byte is set,
+    3. the second highest bit of the last byte is set,
-    4. the third highest bit of the 32nd byte is cleared.
+    4. the third highest bit of the last byte is cleared.
 3. Return `xprv`.